lanl-ansi/PowerModelsDistribution.jl/README.md

 ## Acknowledgments

 This code has been developed as part of the Advanced Network Science Initiative at Los Alamos National Laboratory.
-The primary developers are David Fobes(@pseudocubic) and Carleton Coffrin(@ccoffrin) with support from the following contributors,
+The primary developers are David Fobes(@pseudocubic) and Carleton Coffrin(@ccoffrin) with support from the following contributors:

-- Sander Claeys (@sanderclaeys) KU Leuven, transformer models and ACR formulation
+* Sander Claeys (@sanderclaeys) KU Leuven, transformer models and ACR formulation
-- Frederik Geth (@frederikgeth) CSIRO, Distribution modeling advise
+* Frederik Geth (@frederikgeth) CSIRO, Distribution modeling advise

 ## License